 Pedals tend to bend easily.
 May click after extended use.

-May require extended-length Allen wrench for installation.
-Tend to be slippery when wet.
+May require an Allen wrench for installation.

 If you're new to mountain biking, you might underestimate the importance of the pedals.
 The truth is, choosing your mountain bike pedals can be one of the most significant decisions you make.
 The right mountain bike pedals can give you more power and control.
 They can even help you avoid unnecessary spills.